10 Healing Hobbies That Helped Me Survive Trauma

 5. Cooking

-Cooking became meditative.
+Cooking became meditative to me again.
 The rhythm of chopping, the perfume of garlic…each step returned me to the present moment.
-I wasn’t eating for survival anymore.
-I was eating to care for myself.
+I wasn’t eating for survival anymore, I was eating to care for myself.

 Make it lovely: Our Place Always Pan